- Off road parking

 - Washing machine

 Set on a working beef and sheep farm on the edge of Coxhoe, 6 miles from Durham, is this lovely stone-built, semi-detached barn conversion.
 Fully renovated and restored, this Durham cottage offers first-class accommodation for a family of four.
 At this Durham cottage there are two spacious bedrooms, both with en-suite bathrooms, as well as a contemporary sitting room with a beamed ceiling.
 The kitchen at this Durham cottage has been well equipped with all modern amenities, whilst the spacious gardens and patio area give you the chance to relax in the evening sunshine with a glass of something chilled.
 Just a short drive from this Durham cottage is the stunning Northumberland coast, whilst the city of Durham with its cathedral, castle and riverside walks provides an excellent day out.
 A beautiful Durham cottage in wonderful rural surroundings.
 Note: Cottage can be booked with Refs.
 4452 and 4542, together they sleep 16.

 Two bedrooms: 1 x ground floor double with TV and en-suite bath, shower over, basin and WC, 1 x twin with en-suite bath with shower over, basin and WC.
 Kitchen with dining area.
 Sitting room.

 Gas central heating.
-Electric oven, gas hob, microwave, fridge/freezer, washer/dryer, 2 x TVs with Freeview, DVD, CD/radio.
+Electric oven, gas hob, microwave, fridge/freezer, washer/dryer, 2 x TVs with Freeview, DVD, CD/radio, WiFi.
 Fuel and power inc. in rent.
 Bed linen inc. in rent.
 Travel cot and highchair.
 Ample off road parking.
 Spacious patio and garden with furniture and BBQ.
 Sorry, no pets and no smoking.
 Shop and pubs 10 mins walk.
 Note: Some traffic noise from the A1(M) is audible from the garden.

 - Last minute